 DEPT test registration

-The deadline to submit your DEPT Registration form, test fee, and payment form is one week prior to the test date.
+The deadline to submit your DEPT Registration form, test fee, and payment is one week prior to the test date.

 The process begins in Testing Services, located in the Student Services Center room 315.